 Questions this will answer:

-• Do our opportunities have enough value to meet our budget?
+- Do our opportunities have enough value to meet our goals?

 Why it matters:

 Your sales team can only work with what’s in the pipeline.
-If there aren’t enough opportunities, there’s no way Sales can meet budget.
-Keeping track of this metric will ensure you know when to flag Marketing to make improvements to their top-of-funnel strategy and bring more quality leads in.
+If there aren’t enough opportunities, there’s no way you'll hit your targets.
+This report helps you ensure you know when to flag the marketing team to make improvements to their top-of-funnel strategy and bring more quality leads in.

 2. Average deal size